Skip to content

 Smart Context Clipboard

-Instead of manually copying notes (and then trimming them), you pick what to export, choose how far to follow links, and copy a clean bundle to your clipboard.
+Instead of manually copying notes and trimming, you pick what to export, choose how far to follow links, and copy a clean bundle to your clipboard.

 Who this helps